FrantzT/pi-gobo/README.md

         { Serial._rx_complete_irq(); }
         */

-For programming the Receiver board remove the DMX input wire from the pin 0 (RX), as if the Transmitter board is active or the input is “loaded” it will interrupt the Receiver boards communication and error the sketch upload.
+For programming the Receiver board remove the DMX input wire from the pin 0 (RX), when the Transmitter board is active or the input is “loaded” it will interrupt the Receiver boards communication and error the sketch upload.

-RPi
+RPi - (Processing)

 Install Processing for Raspberry Pi